Assassination of Leon Trotsky: Aftermath

 In the aftermath of Trotsky's assassination, an estimated 300,000 people had passed by his funeral casket in Mexico City over several days by 27 August 1940.

 Mercader was tried for and convicted of murder for the assassination, spending the next 20 years in Lecumberri Prison in Mexico City.
 Joseph Stalin publicly dismissed Mercader as a dangerous Trotskyist and denied any responsibility for the assassination, though his mother was presented with the Order of Lenin for her own part in the operation.
 After Mercader's release from prison in 1960 and resettlement in the Soviet Union in 1961, he was awarded the Order of Lenin and Hero of the Soviet Union "for the special deed," both of which were presented to him by KGB chairman Alexander Shelepin.

+In May 1975, the Trotskyist organization the International Committee of the Fourth International launched Security and the Fourth International, an investigation into Leon Trotsky’s assassination and the infiltration of the Trotskyist movement by Soviet intelligence agents.
+The investigation examined the role of GPU/NKVD operatives within Trotskyist circles, including Mark Zborowski, who had penetrated the Paris-based organization led by Trotsky’s son Lev Sedov and whose activity as a Soviet agent was later documented in U.S. Senate testimony and Venona decrypts.